mfkologlu/ProjectCreativity/README.md

 Download and install Node and Npm from https://nodejs.org/en/.

 ## Install dependencies
-Type the following command on terminal to download all project dependecies.
+Type the following command on terminal to download backend project dependecies.
  - npm install

+ Type the following command on terminal to download frondent project dependecies.
+ - cd frontend-app
+ - npm install

 ## Run application
-Click  on to see all books [localhost:3000/books](https://localhost:300/books).
+To run the server (you must be inside ProjectCreativity directory)
  - npm run start
+ To run angular JS app (you must be inside ProjectCreativity/frontend-app/ directory)
+ - ng server --open

 ## Run unit tests
 Type the following command to run all tests under *test* folder.
  - npm test

  ## Add a new dependecy to the project
  -npm install [package_name] --save